Collisteru/readability-script/README.md

 # Input:

-Paste the stories one-by-one into a
+Paste the stories one-by-one into your file, separated by pipe (|) characters.
+The script will number the stories starting at one and calculate their readability scores.